 In most cases, digital power of attorney is legally recognized.
 This is especially true in cases where it’s not even necessary to have a written POA.
 If a company or person chooses to electronically execute their POA, they should consider adopting eSignature software to go along with it.

 The Business Impact of Lightico's eSignatures

-With Lightico, agents have an integrated suite of digital tools they can add to their live phone conversations to better service their mobile customers: Leapfrogging PC and face-to-face customer experiences.
+With Lightico, agents have an integrated suite of digital tools they can add to their live phone conversations to better serve their mobile customers: Leapfrogging PC and face-to-face customer experiences.

-While speaking with customers on their mobile phones, phone agents can seamless add in-call tools like real-time media sharing, instant identification collection, real time finger-eSigning, smart document creation/completion & instant, PCI compliant payment collection.
+While speaking with customers on their mobile phones, phone agents can seamlessly add in-call tools like real-time media sharing, instant identification collection, real-time finger-eSigning, smart document creation/completion & instant, PCI compliant payment collection.

-Lightico's ‘no-app required' approach to digital service is combined with deep learning and rich analytics, equip call agents with a full suite of the right digital tools to close sales and improve service.
+Lightico's ‘no-app required' approach to digital service, combined with deep learning and rich analytics, equip call agents with a full suite of the right digital tools to close sales and improve service.

 Start Completing at the Speed of Lightico

 The most helpful thing about Lightico is the fast turnaround time, The upside is that you are giving your customer an easy way to respond quickly and efficiently.
 Lightico has cut work and waiting time as you can send customer forms via text and get them back quickly, very convenient for both parties.